PubInv/PubInv/ideas/Immature Ideas.md

 ## Idea: Even simpler: Just put a proper octest truss design at Thingiverse!!

+## Idea: Build an easier to cool electromagnetic coil by using solid discs and a chopper circuit

+This is based on the idea of a Bitter magnet.
+One of the main limitations of electromagnetic coils, which are normally made with coiling wire or magnet wire, is that they get too hot.
+It is hard to get the heat away from them.
+This can be addressed by various heat sinks, or even putting tubes filled with water into the coils to provide water cooling.
+But these are relatively complex solutions.

+What if instead we manifactured a magent with justs discs of paper think copper?
+We spaced these with little pads of insulation which kept them from shorting, but allowed a fluid (air, preferably) to be forced through them efficiently.
+Since copper is a good heat conductor, air against a multitude of thin plates would be a great heat conveyance mechanism---in fact, that is how heat sinks are built.

+The result would have the problem that it would have almost zero resistance, which would mean that it would be almost a short circuit for your power source.
+It would draw a very high amperage, limited probably by the internal resistance of your power source.
+To solve this, we would feed it with a capacitor.
+That would of course also melt the capacitor---if we let it run for long.
+But if we had a chopping circuit that would pulse it, perhaps with a small duty cycle, we might be able to tolerate the high amperage, because we would be dividing it by the duty cycle.
+MOSFETs are capable of very rapid switching.
+However, they themselves are current limited.
+But in principle, if our chopping circuit and our capacitor could survive the current draw, we might be okay.

+The result would be an electomagnet that was effectively "pulse width modulated".
+It would have a single "winding", compared to a wire coil, so the number of turns would be small (perahps 2-10 per millimeter of length), but the amperage would be high.
+Taking heat out would be relatively easy.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">PIFAH: Immature Ideas</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/PIFAH/PIFAH" property="cc:attributionName" rel="cc:attributionURL">Robert L. Read</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/PIFAH/PIFAH" rel="dct:source">https://github.com/PIFAH/PIFAH</a>.